 Well, short answer yes, long answer no. (I know that’s not what you were expecting!)
 However, you can make acrylic paints compatible with fabric application if you combine it with GAC900 by Golden (great company that makes acrylics) It is a an acrylic polymer emulsion.
 Yep, just like our famous clay!

-Although that ‘s one thing you can do if you’ve got a lot of acrylic paints you’d like to “convert”, but it does have a few disadvantages: you will have to heat-set your garment (e.g. with an iron), and use only in a well-ventilated area.
+It is a great substance to “convert” some of your acrylic paints.
+Take special precautions: First you will have to heat-set your garment (e.g. with an iron), and use only in a well-ventilated area.